Originally posted 2017-08-01 19:48:42.

 When I was a boy, everybody went to church.
 Belief was not the point and to be frank, I don’t think many of the adults around me were committed believers at all.
 One went to church because that was what one did.
 My father put on a suit, my mother a smart dress, and my brother and I our kilts and sporrans and off we went — just like everyone else.
 It held the community together, gave it its social glue, was its network.
 Above all else, it provided a sense of identity.
 That was the church’s role.

 Losing this has been grave.
-This is not just because it has allowed the efflorescence of New Age woo and, for many, created a pathway into other religions that are not entirely sympathetic.
+The philosophy of the New Atheists allowed the efflorescence of New Age woo and, for many, created a pathway into other religions that are not entirely sympathetic.
 Worse, it is because it leads people seeking spirituality right into the hands of Cultural Marxism.

 This has made the pseudo-religious mantra at the core of Marxism many times more appealing and that is, of course, what Derrida et al were attempting: to rehabilitate Marxism after Stalin and Mao, so that they could serve it up to a new generation of victims.
 Victims who have forgotten or perhaps were never told about the quarter of a billion humans murdered in the name of Marxism.